 It should not be that surprising that YES Network is encouraging a Yankee for MVP; the channel is a Yankee brand after all.
 However, when national columnists from MLB.com and the Chicago Tribune are pumping the "Jeter for MVP" movement, it demonstrates that this idea has real support behind it.
 As great a season as Jeter is having though, the MVP talk should simmer down.
 It should not be asking too much to just enjoy an unexpected surprise like Jeter's 2012.
 There is no need to overrate and potentially gyp a deserving candidate like Mike Trout.

 Earlier, it was mentioned that Jeter's .324 batting average is seven points behind the league leader.
 That man is Mike Trout.
 The 21-year-old outfielder from New Jersey missed the first month of the season while the Los Angeles Angels and manager Mike Scioscia decided to go with an outfield of aging veterans like Vernon Wells, Torii Hunter, and Bobby Abreu over Trout.
-It was not a terrible decision, as Trout only had a 89 wRC+ in 40 games with the Angels in '11 after making the jump from AA Arkansas and battled sickness in Spring Training.
-When he hit .403/.467/.623 in 20 games at AAA Salt Lake City to begin the '12 season while the major league outfield struggled, it was apparent that the Angels made a mistake.
+It was not a terrible decision, as Trout only had a 89 wRC+ in 40 games with the Angels in '11 after making the jump from Double-A Arkansas and battled sickness in spring training.
+When he hit .403/.467/.623 in 20 games at Triple-A Salt Lake City to begin the '12 season while the major league outfield struggled, it was apparent that the Angels made a mistake.
 After April 27th, their record stood a horrible 6-14, tied for the worst start in franchise history, and they were vastly underachieving despite lofty off-season spending on Albert Pujols and C.J.
 Wilson.
 They desperately needed a spark.

 The Angels cut Abreu, called Trout up, and the kid began an assault on big league pitching that has not stopped at all.
 He's hitting .331/.396/.569 with a major league-leading .424 wOBA, 174 wRC+, 8.7 fWAR, and 10.3 rWAR.
 The Angels have gone 71-52 since Trout's promotion, a .577 winning percentage exceeded only by the Oakland Athletics, and they only sit a few games out of a playoff berth.
 Trout saved the season, and fans can only wonder what April might have been like if Trout was on the team from the start.